What Causes High Humidity in a House?

 Outdoor air often plays a larger role than homeowners expect.

-• Warm air can hold more moisture than cool air
+• Warm air holding more moisture than cooler air

-• Humid outdoor air can enter through open windows, doors, and small leaks
+• Humid outdoor air entering through windows and doors

-• Rainy or muggy weather can raise indoor moisture levels over time
+• Rainy or muggy weather raising moisture levels over time

-In humid climates or during certain seasons, outside air alone can contribute to higher indoor humidity.
+In humid climates or during certain seasons, outdoor air alone can contribute significantly to indoor humidity.

 Everyday Household Activities

-Normal daily activities often add moisture to the air.
+Normal daily activities also add moisture to the air.

 • Cooking, especially boiling or simmering food